opensearch-project/observability/integrations/nginx/info/fluet-bit/README.md

 ## Fluent-bit

-Fluent-bit is a lightweight and flexible log data collector and forwarder, designed to handle a large volume of log data in real-time.
-It is an open-source project maintained by Fluentd Inc. and has gained popularity among developers due to its simplicity and ease of use.
+Fluent-bit is a lightweight and flexible data collector and forwarder, designed to handle a large volume of log data in real-time.
+It is an open-source projectpart of the Cloud Native Computing Foundation (CNCF). and has gained popularity among developers for simplicity and ease of use.

 Fluent-bit is designed to be lightweight, which means that it has a small footprint and can be installed on resource-constrained environments like embedded systems or containers.
 It is written in C language, making it fast and efficient, and it has a low memory footprint, which allows it to consume minimal system resources.